sdco-partners/thestandard_app_v1/README.md

 |     |--/js/
 |     |
 |     └--/sass/
-|

 ```

 ### Starting With [INIT]
 1. CREATE NEW BLANK REPOSITORY
   * [ ]  Create new blank repo.
-Do not initiate with a README file.
+Do NOT initiate with a README file.
-  * [ ]  Clone repo to local environment
+  * [ ]  `git clone` new repo to local environment

-2. CREATE A INIT REMOTE & PULL DOWN INIT FILES
+2. MOVE INTO NEW REPO FOLDER, CREATE A INIT REMOTE AND PULL DOWN INIT FILES
   * [ ]  Run `git remote add init` + INIT repo url
   * [ ]  Run `git pull init master`

 3. PULL DOWN WORDPRESS SUBMODULE FILES
   * [ ]  Run `git submodule update --init`